Which of the following best describes the process of natural sele... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the process of natural selection as explained by the Amoeba Sisters?
+Which of the following best describes the process of natural selection as it relates to evolution?

 A